mikeartee/LaunchPad/README.md

 - Run `npm install` in the app directory

 **No data showing:**
+- Click "Select Project" to choose your project folder
-- Check that CSV files exist in the Business Plan folder
+- Ensure CSV files exist in the 03-Project Management folder
 - Click the "Refresh" button to reload data

 **Tasks not saving:**